-Some fancy Victorian capes had fringe, lace and ruffles or were made of rich brocade for evening wear.
-Large lace, wool or velvet shawls were worn wrapped around shoulders and down to the hips as a light layer of warmth and fashion.
+Some fancy Victorian capes had fringe, lace and ruffles, or were made of rich brocade for evening wear.
+Large lace, wool, or velvet shawls were worn wrapped around shoulders and down to the hips as a light layer of warmth and fashion.
 A smaller scarf draping off the arms is a lovely look for a daytime stroll.
 In winter, homemade knit shawls, wraps and capes were what kept everyone warm.
-The poor used these and old blankets working the streets of London.
-Scroll down to read the history of Victorian shawls and muffs with pictures.
+The poor used these as well as old blankets when working the streets of London.
+Scroll down to read the history of Victorian shawls and muffs with pictures (or click here to jump).

 Shop these new Victorian capes, capes, capelets, cloaks, shawls, and wraps from around the web.
 Sewing patterns too.
 For heavier winter coats, jackets and cape coats shop here.